Get Ahead of Cancer: Create Previvors – A Focus on Lynch Syndrome

 Lynch syndrome is under-recognized

-As many as 1 in 370 people are Lynch syndrome carriers, yet 95% of them do not know.3
+As many as 1 in 370 people are Lynch syndrome carriers3, yet <5% of those who qualify are tested.4

 Lynch syndrome can be identified early to manage cancer risk